XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 **Pros:**

+  - Guarantees that these servers will try to maintain a connection with your validator.

   - Provides your validator with connections to the network that are as redundant and reliable as you make them because you run the peer proxy servers yourself.

   - Enables you to trust your validator's peers because you run the peer proxy servers yourself.

   - Enables you to create as many direct peer connections as you want because you run the peer proxy servers yourself.
 Being able to request content from more peers enables your validator to parallelize the process of downloading the current ledger (when syncing) or backfilling history and gives it direct access to a wider selection of history.

 **Cons:**

   - While it does allow for high redundancy, doesn't eliminate the possibility of peer connection outages.
-Even if you run 10 proxies, if they all exist on the same server rack, then one network or power outage means they can't deliver messages to and from your validator.
-To help avoid this issue, you can locate your proxies in different locations.
+No matter how many proxies you run, if they all exist on the same server rack, then one network or power outage means they can't deliver messages to and from your validator.

+    To help avoid this issue, you can use proxies in different geophysical locations.

 _**To connect your validator to the XRP Ledger network using proxies:**_